 When cooking use the right size pot on the right size burner.
 A small pot on a large burner is a waste of energy.
 And put the lid on when cooking to retain heat and use less energy.

-Overstocked fridges make it hard to keep track of food but they also rung less efficiently so avoid doing so.
-Unlike fridges well-stocked freezers are more energy-efficient so fill it up.
+Overstocked fridges run less efficiently, plus they make it hard to keep track of food.
+Conversely well-stocked freezers are more energy-efficient so fill it up.

 Use a Thermos for Boiled Water

-One tip for saving water and energy is to either buy an insulated kettle that keeps water hot for 4 hours or pour water from your regular kettle into a thermos when you boil it.
-Both prevent you having to reboil the kettle every time you want a cup of tea.
+One tip for saving water and energy is to either buy an insulated kettle that keeps water hot for 4 hours or keep boiled water in a thermos to use every time you want a cup of tea.